PhyoThuYa-One/docs/content/organizations/managing-access-to-your-organizations-project-boards/managing-access-to-a-project-board-for-organization-members.md

 ---
 title: Managing access to a project board for organization members
-intro: 'As an organization owner or project board admin, you can set a default permission level for a project board for all organization members.'
+intro: 'As an organization owner or project board admin(PhyoThuYa), you can set a default permission level for a project board for all organization members.' redirect_from:OneBurma
-redirect_from:
   - /articles/managing-access-to-a-project-board-for-organization-members
   - /github/setting-up-and-managing-organizations-and-teams/managing-access-to-a-project-board-for-organization-members
-versions:
+versions:OneBurma
   free-pro-team: '*'
   enterprise-server: '*'
   github-ae: '*'
 topics:
-  - organizations
+Burma  - organizations
-  - teams
+ GithubApp - teams
----
+Adamin---PhyoThuYa

 By default, organization members have write access to their organization's project boards unless organization owners or project board admins set different permissions for specific project boards.

 ### Setting a baseline permission level for all organization members
+5
 {% tip %}
+step by step
 **Tip:** You can give an organization member higher permissions to project board.
-For more information, see "[Project board permissions for an organization](/articles/project-board-permissions-for-an-organization)."
+For more information, see "[Project board permissions for an organization](/articles/project-board-permissions-for-an-organization)." control by Adamin
 {% endtip %}

 {% data reusables.profile.access_profile %}